-One of SDC's functions is to regulate organic sector from the early stages of production until processing and trade.
-The Department overlooking organic issues is

-- Department of Production Systems and Sustainability (DEPROS), which has recently created a new division: - -Agroecology Coordination (COAGRE)
+One of SDC's functions is to regulate the organic sector from the early stages of production until processing and trade.
+The Department overlooking organic issues is the Department of Production Systems and Sustainability (DEPROS), through the Agroecology Coordination (COAGRE).

-The Secretariat of International Agribusiness Relations (SRI)
+Secretariat of International Agribusiness Relations (SRI)